Robert H. Felix

-Robert H. Felix was an American psychiatrist and administrator who served as the first director of the National Institute of Mental Health (NIMH) from 1949 to 1964 and a former president of the American Psychiatric Association.
+Robert Hanna Felix (May 29, 1904 – March 31, 1990) was an American psychiatrist and administrator who served as the first director of the National Institute of Mental Health (NIMH) from 1949 to 1964 and a former president of the American Psychiatric Association.

 Background

 Early life and education

 Felix was born in 1904 in Cincinnati, Ohio, and spent the next two decades of his life between Washington, D.C., from 1944 to 1964.
 His undergraduate degree and medical degrees came from Colorado University where he completed both.
 He went on to study for a master's degree in public health at Johns Hopkins University.
 He did his psychiatric residency studies at the Colorado Psychopathic Hospital which positioned him as one of the best-known psychiatrists globally with expertise applied across various fields within his profession.
 He earned his bachelor's degree from the University of Cincinnati in 1925 as well as his medical degree from the University of Cincinnati College of Medicine in 1929.